 There are three industry standards governing cut protection:

-The ANSI/ISEA Standard established the ASTM F2992-15 test method for measuring cut resistance.
-The standard identifies nine cut levels (A1-A9), ranging from 200 grams to 6000+ grams of cut resistance.
+The ANSI/ISEA Standard established the ASTM F2992-15 standardized testing method for measuring cut resistance.
+The standard identifies nine cut protection levels from A1 (least cut resistant) to A9 (most cut resistant).

 Coup Test: In this test, test material is placed beneath a rotating circular blade that moves back and forth under a fixed weight until cut-through occurs.
 A cut score is recorded on a scale of 1-5.
 The problem with this testing method is that the blade dulls if used on high cut-resistant material, which results in inaccurate scores.

 If no cut-through occurs after 60 rotations, the second test is used and required: the ISO 13997.
 The result is measured in Newtons.

 ISO 13997: The ISO 13997 uses the TDM-100 test method which uses a straight razor blade under variable weight to measure cut resistance, similar to the ASTM F2992-15.
 Results are measured in Newtons, ranging from 2-30 Newtons, and are graded from A-F. Cut resistance for materials tested using this method will only have an “X” placed under the Coup Test score marking to indicate “not tested” on the EN388 Standard shield.
 An example of this can be seen in the image below.

 There are no differences in the testing methods and ranking levels between the European Union and United Kingdom standards.
 However, PPE sold in the UK is mandated to have an icon (as shown) to certify they conform with UKCA (UK Conformity Assessed)

 Now that you have a basic understanding of how cut-resistant gloves work, let’s review some common misconceptions about cut resistance.

 Cut-Resistant Gloves Are Cut-Proof